Christopher Vaughn

 Christopher Vaughn is an American man convicted of the murder of his wife, Kimberly, and the couple's three children in June 14, 2007.
-All four members of the family were shot in their SUV while on the way to a Springfield, IL waterpark.
+All five members of the family were shot in their SUV while on the way to a Springfield, IL waterpark.
 Christopher sustained minor injuries to his wrist and leg while the other four sustained fatal gunshot wounds.
 Prosecutors alleged that he shot his family to live in the Canadian wilderness.
 Vaughn maintains his innocence and claims that Kimberly shot her family before committing suicide.
 Wrongful Conviction advocacy group Investigating Innocence is investigating the case.

 History

 Christopher Vaughn, his wife Kimberly, and their three children moved to Illinois from the Seattle area approximately two years prior to the fatal shooting.
 Christopher had started a licensed private detective agency in Washington called Stone Bridge Security that specialized in cybercrime.
 Kimberly began working on a degree in Criminal Justice with plans to join the business as a private investigator.
 The Vaughns decided to close the business when Christopher was offered a job at Navigant Consulting's computer forensics group, and the family moved to Oswego, IL in 2005.
 The couple had three children: Abigayle, 12, Cassandra, 11, and Blake, 8.
 Kimberly, then 34, was a stay-at-home mother at the time of her death.